elasticpath/react-pwa-reference-storefront/src/components/src/MessageContainer/README.md

 #### Description

-Displays messages returned by Cortex as toasts for various flows (advisors, errors, need info, etc).
+Displays the messages returned by Cortex.
+The message icon and color are based on the message type, such as errors, warnings, and informational.

 #### Usage